-4. Before beginning, establish the type of analysis that you want the system to perform for you.
+5. Establish the type of analysis that you want the system to perform for you.
 There are three analysis types to choose from.
-(Refer to the Signals type section to identify which type of anomaly to detect through one of these analysis types.)
+(Refer to the Signal types section to identify which type of anomaly to detect through one of these analysis types.)